Lash-L/home-assistant.io/source/_integrations/roborock.markdown

 Filter time left - How much time is left before Roborock recommends you replace your vacuum's air filter.

+Last clean start - The time that you last started a clean with your vacuum.

+Last clean end - the time that you last finished a clean with your vacuum.

 Status - The current status of your vacuum.
 This typically describes the action that is currently being run.
 For example, 'spot_cleaning' or 'docking'.

 Total cleaning time - The lifetime cleaning duration of your vacuum.